aquanauts/cpp-interview/README.md

 When you're done, run `make patch` and submit the resultant patch file, `aqtc_cpp.patch`, to the link sent in the e-mail you received.

-This is a new question, so please let us know about any ambiguities or technical issues you encounter.
+Let us know about any ambiguities or technical issues you encounter.